TEALSK12/introduction-to-computer-science/lesson_64.md

 Each defined task, or step, should be bite-sized, and specific enough to do.
 This plan should include testing done by you, as the developer, and by other users.
-As you progress, gather feedback from users/testers over time, and make changes to your design as needed.
+As you progress, gather feedback from users/testers over time, and make changes to your design, and plan, as needed.

 #### Curriculum Competencies - Applied Technologies